Why Nigeria is yet to receive malaria vaccine

 “Community demand for the vaccine is strong and evidence shows it can effectively be delivered through the routine child immunization platform; it is safe in routine use; the vaccine has substantial public health impact in real-life settings; and, that the vaccine increases access to malaria prevention for vulnerable children.

-Although Dr Kweku Agyeman-Manu, Health Minister of Ghana, and chairman, Assembly of Health Ministers of the ECOWAS region had announced that Nigeria and other African countries would get access to the newly developed malaria vaccine by the first quarter of 2022, the vaccine is yet to be deployed to Nigeria even though the country accounts for 31.9 per cent of malaria related deaths globally ha
+Although Dr Kweku Agyeman-Manu, Health Minister of Ghana, and chairman, Assembly of Health Ministers of the ECOWAS region had announced that Nigeria and other African countries would get access to the newly developed malaria vaccine by the first quarter of 2022, the vaccine is yet to be deployed to Nigeria even though the country accounts for 31.9 per cent of malaria related deaths globally has not received the vaccine

+Prof. Wellington Oyibo, the Director Centre for Malaria Diagnosis, Research, Capacity Building and Policy, University of Lagos, noted in an interview that health facilities and systems were lacking for clinical trials of the vaccine to be carried out in Nigeria.

+“There are important health systems and infrastructure that should be in place but are not on ground.
+However, nothing stops the country from negotiating these opportunities.
+We have our lessons learned and I am confident the country will do better, ” he said.